Metropolitan Borough of Bermondsey: Geography

-Politics
+Bermondsey Borough Council

 A map showing the wards of Bermondsey Metropolitan Borough as they appeared in 1916.

 The borough was divided into twelve wards for elections: No. 1 Bermondsey, No. 2 Bermondsey, No. 3 Bermondsey, No. 4 Bermondsey, No. 5 Bermondsey, No. 6 Bermondsey, No. 1 Rotherhithe, No. 2 Rotherhithe, No. 3 Rotherhithe, St John, St Olave and St Thomas.

-Borough council
+Elections

 In the first election to the borough council, held on 1 November 1900 the Moderates (supported by the Conservative party) gained a majority.
 The opposition group was formed by the Progressive Party.
 The Moderates retained their majority at the 1903 elections.
 In 1906 the Moderate group was renamed Municipal Reform.
 In 1909 The Progressives won 27 seats and the Independent Labour Party 1 to the Municipal Reform's 26 seats, but the latter party retained power through the aldermanic elections.
 They regained an overall majority of councillors at the 1912 elections.

 Local elections were postponed during the First World War, with the next poll held in 1919.
 The results were a major reverse for the Municipal Reform party with just two councillors elected.
 The Progressives formed the largest party with 27 seats, followed by the Labour Party with 24.
 There was one independent councillor.
 At the 1922 elections Labour gained a majority with 38 seats.
 The opposition was formed by a Ratepayers Association with 14 councillors.
 Labour held the council at the subsequent elections, holding all the seats from 1934 to 1945 and from 1949 until the borough's abolition.

-Parliament constituency

-For elections to Parliament, the borough was divided into two constituencies:
+Coat of arms